electricbolt/dart-propertylistserialization/README.md

 ```

 For the object graph provided, returns a property list as a binary `ByteData`.
 Equivalent to iOS method `[NSPropertyList dataWithPropertyList:format:options:error]`
+*Hint:* To convert any returned ByteData objects into a Uint8List, you should use the following pattern: `data.buffer.asUint8List(data.offsetInBytes, data.lengthInBytes);`

 **params** *obj* - The object graph to write out as a binary property list.
 The object graph may only contain the following types: `String`, `int`, `Float32`, `double`, `Map<String, Object>`, `List`, `DateTime`, `bool` or `ByteData`.